Compact Dynamical Foliations: Compact Foliations

-\begin{proof} The first part follows by combining Theorem A and Proposition \ref{goodper}.
-For the second part, by Proposition \ref{completo} it suffices to show that \Fc is complete.
-As \Fc\ is uniformly compact, by Theorem \ref{posibilidadcompacta} the space $X:=M/\Fc$ is a compact Hausdorff space, and as was explained in Sect. \ref{Sect.
-5} compact Hausdorff quotients are metrizable.
-The compatible metric is given by
+\begin{proof} As \Fc\ is uniformly compact, by Theorem \ref{posibilidadcompacta} the space $X:=M/\Fc$ is a compact Hausdorff space, thus it is metrizable (cf. Prop.
+17 in \cite{gentop}).
+By a harmless use of notation we will use the same notation for points of $X$ and leaves.
+A compatible metric is given by

 Fix a leaf $L\in\Fc$, and consider any other leaf $L'$\ such that $L'\cap\Ws{L}\neq\emptyset$.

 \emph{Claim:} If $\epsilon>0$\ is sufficiently small then there exists some positive integer $N$\ such that